 Why the Test is Performed

-Synovial biopsy helps diagnose gout, bacterial infections, or other infections.
-It can be used to diagnosecertain autoimmune disorders, like rheumatoid arthritis.
+Synovial biopsy helps diagnose gout and bacterial infections, or rule out other infections.
+It can be used to diagnose autoimmune disorders such as rheumatoid arthritis, or uncommon infections like tuberculosis.

 The synovial membrane structure is normal.